confluentinc/ksql/docs/developer-guide/implement-a-udf.rst

 Custom Aggregation Function (UDAF)
 **********************************

-Implementing a user-defined aggration function (UDAF) is similar to the way that you implement a UDF.
+Implementing a user-defined aggregation function (UDAF) is similar to the way that you implement a UDF.
 You use the ``UdafDescription`` and ``UdafFactory`` annotations in your Java code, and you deploy a JAR to the KSQL extensions directory.
 For more information, see :ref:`ksql-udafs`.